SairamNaragoni/deepracer-pirates-log-analysis/README.md

 # aws-deepracer-pirates-log-analysis
-We built custom logs using plotly library on top of basic log-analysis provided by the community
+We built custom logs using plotly graphing library on top of basic log-analysis provided by the community